usbarmory/armory-boot/README.md

-To load a Linux kernel, the bootloader requires that you provide the paths to the kernel image and the Device Tree Blob file, along with their respective SHA256 hashes for validation, as well as the kernel command line.
+To load a Linux kernel, the bootloader requires that you provide the paths to the kernel image and the Device Tree Blob file, along with their respective SHA256 hashes (only used with configuration signature verification, see _Secure Boot_), as well as the kernel command line.

 An optional initial ramdisk can be passed with the `initrd` parameter.